Collared gnatwren: Distribution and habitat

 The collared gnatwren generally inhabits the undergrowth of wet, humid, terra firme forest, usually near water and mostly below 500 m elevation.
 It seldom occurs in forest edges.
 In French Guiana and Suriname it occurs in primary rainforest.

 Behavior

 Feeding

 The collared gnatwren's diet is almost exclusively small arthropods.
 It forages very near the ground picking prey from foliage and probing leaf litter.
 It often joins mixed-species foraging flocks and may follow army ant swarms.

 Breeding

 Information on the collared gnatwren's breeding phenology is sparse.
-An active nest was found in mid-May in Brazil and fledglings were observered in Guyana between August and October.
+An active nest was found in mid-May in Brazil and fledglings were observed in Guyana between August and October.
 The nest was a bulky cup constructed of rotted leaves lined with soft material and hidden close to the ground in a palmetto.
 It contained two eggs.